 In order to make your ads worthwhile, post good quality photos (your own, if they are high quality, but keep in mind that money spent on professional photos is money well spent!) with helpful, engaging captions and well-written copy.

 Decide how will you sell your clothes

 The first option to consider is having your online store incorporated into the website.
-This way, you are in control of every aspect of selling your apparel online.
+This way, while you learn how to start a clothing business, you are in control of every aspect of selling your apparel online.